FuryanRasta/petri/docs/concepts/general-concepts.md

   Block Inflation exists to incentivize PETRI holders to stake.
 The more staked PETRI tokens are, more secure the network become(Read more about [Staking](../features/staking.md)).

   Block Inflation will be [distributed every block](../features/mint.md).
-[Inflation rate](../features/mint.md) in PETRIhub for the first year will be 4%.  **This ration could be adjusted by `parameter-change` proposals**.
+[Inflation rate](../features/mint.md) in Petri for the first year will be 4%.  **This ration could be adjusted by `parameter-change` proposals**.
   In this way, loose PETRI will devalue year by year.

 - **Block Proposer Reward**

-  In PETRIhub, the probability for being a proposer is proportional to the validator's bonded tokens.
+  In Petri, the probability for being a proposer is proportional to the validator's bonded tokens.
 If one proposed block is finalized, the proposer gets extra rewards for it.

 - **Fee**

   Each transaction needs a [fee](fee.md#fee) for compensating validators' work[Gas](fee.md#gas).
-These fees can be paid with PETRI and may later in any tokens which are whitelisted by the PETRIhub's governance.
+These fees can be paid with PETRI and may later in any tokens which are whitelisted by the Petri's governance.
 Fees are distributed to validators in proportion to their stake.
-A minimum fee/gas ration is set in PETRIhub.
+A minimum fee/gas ration is set in Petri.

 Each validator receives revenue in proportion to its total stake.
 However, before this revenue is distributed to its delegators, the validator can apply a commission for providing staking services.

 ### Staking Rewards Calculation Formula

-The following formulas are based on the current [PETRIhub Mainnet Params](gov-params.md).
+The following formulas are based on the current [Petri Mainnet Params](gov-params.md).

 #### Annual Rewards (ignore proposer rewards and fees)